botbreeder/mudbasic/README.md

 Simply put, what matters is what happens next.
 A cat is a cat, no matter what.
 Is it real or not, doesn't change a thing.
 It will move just the same.

+# The world

+##  The ECS architecture

+The [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architecture is a well established, efficient way of running a virtual world.
+ECS is good at handling a lot of heterogeneous entities at high framerates.

+The line `10 = a cat` seems to be creating an entity, an instance of the narrative called `a cat`.
+It feels pretty natural.

+The line `20 = the name of 10 is "Jackie"` on the other hand, feels more like a component, a datum we're attaching to `10`.

+Sure, their arity is different: `a cat` has an arity of 0, and `the name of # is #` has an arity of 2.
+But apart from that, they're both statements, so they should be treated the same.

+MudBASIC is an architecture where every component is an entity.
+It might sound crazy, but the idea that `the name of 10 is "Jackie"` is not only a component, but also an entity, which can have components attached to it.

+Components are entities.
+Components can have components.

+Systems are still classical ECS systems.